ABOUT THIS WEBSITE

 The photograph on my homepage was taken inside the historic Harvey House restaurant at Los Angeles Union Station.
 Designed by Mary Colter, one of the rare female architects to work prolifically throughout the 1920s, 30s and 40s, the restaurant was popular with soldiers shipping out during WWII.

-I used to be director of a design & brand studio in New York, and I was in Los Angeles as part of a team to meet new clients.
-We were treated to a walkthrough of the Harvey House, which had been closed for decades.
+During one of my past lives, I was in Los Angeles meeting potential clients.
+We were treated to a walkthrough of the Harvey House, which at the time had been closed for decades.
 It’s a pretty spectacular space, both cat-lady-odd and soaringly romantic—Southwest meets Art Deco meets Ugly-Pretty meets parrots—but the reason this photograph is notable to me is because it captures the exact moment I decided to quit my job, leave New York, and move to Los Angeles.

 I didn’t know I was being photographed, but I do know at that moment, walking through Mary Colter’s lobby, I was experiencing a sudden and profound shift in my internal tide.
 It’s the moment I started turning the cruise ship around and two years later, set on my correct course, I’m grateful to have a photograph of it.
 Thank you, Andrew, for that.

 I know there is no contact information on this website — which might be considered a requisite for websites generally.
 Not this one.
 I have decided this one is meant to be more of a record, for myself and any interested parties, namely my parents and close friends.
 I’ve owned rammypark.com for almost fifteen years now.
 I like both the accumulation of time and life experience that duration represents—so I’m working on making this domain reflect that as well.
 I want this to be a place where I can write about my work, share stories about my life, lob thoughts into ether.
 Whatever I want, essentially.